Near the Amalfi Coast, Positano Italy, kayaking in a perfect place

 Hotel Perched on a Cliff

-The villa is white as lightening.
-From my vantage point on the sea it lures me like a Siren.
-To imagine owning such a place; my spine tingles and my heart is awe struck.
+The villa is white as lightning.
+From my vantage point on the sea, it lures me like a Siren.
+To imagine owning such a place; my spine tingles and my heart is awe-struck.
 Zeffirelli sold it in 2007 at the age of 87—no longer able to traverse the steep steps that are unavoidable in this vertical landscape.
 Called Tre Ville, it is now, you guessed it, an exclusive hotel.

 Nearing Positano I come upon an empty beach surrounded, of course, by steep cliffs.
 It appears the only access to the beach is by sea.
 I stop there, and hang out, with the place to myself.
 The water is sapphire colored and I cannot resist a swim.
 It is clean, clear, warm, and buoyant.

 On the way back I come to my lunch destination, a cove with a pebbly beach that sports a smattering of orange lounges and an airy trattoria on stilts.
-This is Bagni D’ Arienzo.
+This is Bagni D’ Arienzo., It’s a private club but you can pay to go there.

 “Tell Peppe I sent you.”
 Piccoletto had instructed me.